naarva11/ML-model-comparison-for-2e-ORR-catalyst-design/README.md

 - baseline and synthetic-pretraining comparison tables
 - R2 / RMSE / MAE learning-curve figures

-## Citation

-Before publication, update `CITATION.cff` with:
-- final author names
-- manuscript / repository title
-- repository URL
-- release DOI, if you archive the release in Zenodo

 ## License

 The source code in this repository is released under the **Apache License 2.0**.
 See `LICENSE`.